surbo/OVERFLOW/README.md

 Update RequestFlow="" and Downloadbypass=""

-I will need to upload those flows into your Microsoft Tenent.
+I will need to upload those flows into your Microsoft Tenant.
 I might just release a document to walk you through making your own flow.
 Follow @surbo for updates.

-Requirements:
-jq
+Q: Is it overflow or ovRflow?
+A: It's OvRflow!

+Q: Why did you make the repo overflow then?
+A: Because people would spell it correctly

+Q: Then why not spell it correctly then?
+A: It would be hard to find because of Buffer Overflow.
+Also @archwisp said not to name it overflow =)